How are you currently marketing your law firm?

 #1 — NO Templates

-There are plenty of free and paid resources that will help you build your own website, but you need to avoid them at all cost.
+There are plenty of free and paid resources that will help you build your website, but you need to avoid them at all cost.
 If you want to utilize your site as a marketing tool, you’ll need more than a template can provide.
-Your site must be built around your specific target buyer’s journey and your ability to provide value.
+Your site must align with your specific target buyer’s journey and your ability to provide value up-front with no-obligation.

 #2 — Start with a Goal

-Every site should be designed with a goal in mind.
+Every website should start with a goal in mind.
 For example, your goal might be to generate more leads.
 With this law firm marketing goal in mind, you’ll be able to write copy, design a layout, and include things like landing page content offers and popups that all work toward that common goal.

 #3 — Landing Pages